Rate this feature

 Note: You can click the Refresh errors button at the top to see the latest changes for open errors.

-Filter or clear filters to view errors
+Filter or sort errors

 You can filter errors based on source, classification, and timestamp.
 For example, you can select Value in the error classification to view a specific set of errors and retry or resolve them in bulk.
 You can uncheck all the boxes to clear filters.
 If you have a long list of errors, you can find a specific error or errors based on a search string.